Do you often try to help your friends, family members, or even coworkers or acquaintances fix their problems?

 We have to be conscious of the fact that it’s not our responsibility to change, or heal, or help, or resurrect anyone from their own issues and feelings.
 We have to trust that no one will change until they want to be changed.
 When they’re ready for that change to come into their life, then you’ll be there.
 You’ll be able to show up for them when they’re ready to show up for themselves.

 what can you do for others instead of trying to fix them or make them happy?

 While you can’t fix someone else or be responsible for their happiness, here’s what you can do.

-In this process, while you’re allowing them to experience what they need to experience, and trusting that they’re being guided, just give yourself this opportunity to be in prayer for them.
+In this process, while you’re allowing them to experience what they need to experience, and trusting that they’re being guided, just give yourself the opportunity to be in prayer for them.

 Finally, if someone you love does come to you asking for help, there are some resources you can share.
-I include some resources around addiction recovery in this post and at the bottom of this post.
-I also share some resources for anxiety and mental health in this post.
 But just remember that you can’t coax, guilt or force anyone to take action.

 Accepting others where they are and forgiving them doesn’t mean that you let someone walk all over you.
 It doesn’t have to mean that you endorse what they’re doing.
 It means you allow them to be where they are and you don’t try to change them.

-By consistently practicing to accept someone where they are and see them with compassion, you realign with your true love nature.
+By consistently accepting someone where they are and seeing them with compassion, you realign with your true love nature.
 Through acceptance you release the resistance you’ve placed within your relationship, clearing the way for healing and for you to access more loving thoughts and feelings.